documentcloud/help_center/_help/guided_tour.md

 Once you've clicked save, the project and all the documents contained within will appear in the account sidebar of your collaborator.

-NOTE: **Collaborators must have a DocumentCloud account.** If you try and add someone as a collaborator with an email address that is not associated with an already-existing DocumentCloud account, you will receive an error.
-[Click here](collaboration.html#sharing-documents-with-reviewers) for more information on how to share private documents with reviewers who do not have DocumentCloud accounts.
+<p style="background:#c2e5db;padding:0.9em;border-radius:6px;"><b>NOTE: Collaborators must have a DocumentCloud account.</b> If you try and add someone as a collaborator with an email address that is not associated with an already-existing DocumentCloud account, you will receive an error.
+[Click here](collaboration.html#sharing-documents-with-reviewers) for more information on how to share private documents with reviewers who do not have DocumentCloud accounts.</p>

 ### 8) Generate an embed code for your document.
 DocumentCloud makes it easy for you to share primary source documents with readers online to supplement and provide context for your published work.